 Calcium Oxalate Bladder Stones in Dogs

-By Tammy Hunter, DVM; Ernest Ward, DVM
+By Courtney Barnes, BSc, DVMTammy Hunter, DVM; Ernest Ward, DVM

-Bladder stones (uroliths or cystic calculi), are rock-like formations of minerals that form in the urinary bladder, and are more common than kidney stones in dogs.
+Bladder stones (uroliths or cystic calculi) are rock-like formations of minerals that form in the urinary bladder and are more common than kidney stones in dogs.
 There may be a large, single stone or a collection of stones that range in size from sand-like grains to gravel.

 One of the more common uroliths in the dog is composed of calcium oxalate crystals.

-What causes calcium oxalate bladder stones to form?
+What causes calcium oxalate bladder stones?

 The exact cause of calcium oxalate bladder stones is complex and poorly understood at this time.
-Normal dog urine is slightly acidic and contains waste products from metabolism including dissolved mineral salts and other compounds.
-These mineral salts will remain dissolved in the urine as long as the pH stays within a narrow range, and as long as the urine does not become too concentrated.
+Normal dog urine is slightly acidic and contains waste products from metabolism, including dissolved mineral salts and other compounds.
+These mineral salts remain dissolved in the urine as long as the pH stays within a narrow range, and as long as the urine does not become too concentrated.

 How common are calcium oxalate bladder stones?